How to Make the Most (Financially) Out of Your Military Career

 - Avoid capital gains taxes on a home.
-If you live in your own home rather than in military housing, you can avoid capital gains taxes if you chose to sell the property.
-Most of the time homeowners can sidestep these taxes if they lived in the home for at least two out of the five years prior to selling it.
-However, those in the military can suspend this test for a period of up to 10 years, provided they were on qualified duty.
+If you live in your own home rather than in military housing, you can avoid capital gains taxes if you choose to sell the property.
+Most of the time, homeowners can sidestep these taxes if they lived in the home for at least two out of the five years before selling it.
+However, military personnel can suspend this test for up to 10 years, provided they are on qualified duty.
 Qualified duty means being stationed 50 or more miles from the house for 90 or more days.

 - Deduct travel and lodging costs.
 For those who are reservists, travel is part of the process.
-You are able to deduct your travel and lodging expenses if you travel more than 100 miles from home and if you stay overnight.
+You can deduct your travel and lodging expenses if you travel more than 100 miles from home and stay overnight.
 You can also save half of the cost of any meals during these trips.
-To do this, save your receipts so you have proof of what you spent.
+To do this, keep your receipts so you have proof of what you spent.

 - Consider early 401(k) withdrawals.
 While this might seem like an investment benefit, it’s actually a tax benefit.
-If you are a reservist who was called to active duty after September 11, 2001, and served for over 179 days, you can make a withdrawal while on active duty from your 401(k) without the typical tax penalties.
+If you are a reservist who was called to active duty after Sept.
+11, 2001, and served for over 179 days, you can withdraw from your 401(k) while on active duty without the typical tax penalties.

 - Keep your state of residency the same.
-Being in the military means a lot of moves.
-If moving and changing your state of residency has negative effects on your taxes, you and your spouse can retain your state residency for tax purposes even while stationed elsewhere.
-This can prevent your current state from taxing your income or your spouse’s income, and if the employer does withhold state taxes, you can file a nonresident return to get those refunded to you.
-However, you will have to then report the income to your state of residency, and pay any applicable taxes.
+Being in the military means many moves.
+If moving and changing your state of residence negatively affects your taxes, you and your spouse can retain your state residency for tax purposes even while stationed elsewhere.
+This can prevent your current state from taxing your or your spouse’s income, and if the employer does withhold state taxes, you can file a nonresident return to get those refunded.
+However, you will have to report the income to your state of residency and pay applicable taxes.

 - Take advantage of tax filing help.
 Check with your base to see if you can get free tax preparation help.
 You can also file electronically through Military OneSource MilTax.

 - Understand tax liability forgiveness.
-If a member of the military dies while on duty or while serving in support of a combat operation, and that service member owes tax liability, the tax liability is forgiven.
-If tax liability had been paid, that amount is given back to the surviving family member.
+If a military member dies while on duty or in support of a combat operation, and that service member owes tax liability, the tax liability is forgiven.
+If tax liability has been paid, that amount is given back to the surviving family member.

 - Understand the taxation of death gratuities.
-Again, this is an issue that only applies for service members who die in active duty, but it is still an important benefit to understand.
+Again, this issue only applies to service members who die on active duty, but it is still an important benefit to understand.
 If you are killed while on active duty, your survivors receive $100,000 from the government.
 This death benefit cannot be taxed.